intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ![indexing_option](https://user-images.githubusercontent.com/11327974/77618360-84ebe700-6f79-11ea-8fd1-cfca179ef2a3.png)

-At this point, we thought the vulnerability was probably a logical flaw vulnerability due to the creation of a temporary data file and a Local Privilege Escalation (LPE) in the indexing process.
-The reason is that many windows service-related vulnerabilities take this pattern.
-As such, we analyzed how the vulnerability could have occurred in this indexing process.
+In the beginning, we thought the vulnerability was probably a logical flaw vulnerability and LPE(Local Privilege Escalation) due to the creation of a temporary data file in the indexing process.

 ### Patch Analysis